Junto (album)

-Junto is the seventh album by English electronic music duo Basement Jaxx, released in August 2014 by record labels Atlantic Jaxx and PIAS.
+Junto is the seventh studio album by English electronic music duo Basement Jaxx, released in August 2014 by record labels Atlantic Jaxx and PIAS.
 It is the duo's first full-length album since Zephyr in 2009, and was announced on 19 May 2014.
 The title is taken from the song "Power to the People".
 The album sees a departure from the dark tone of their previous album Zephyr.

 The album earned mostly positive reviews upon release, holding an aggregate 71 out of 100 on Metacritic.
 It reached into the top 30 of the UK Albums Chart, among charting in Australia, Belgium, Ireland, Japan, South Korea and on the United States Billboard charts.
 Junto spawned five singles, which were "Back 2 the Wild", "What a Difference Your Love Makes", "Unicorn", "Never Say Never" and "Galactical", with "Never Say Never" being a topper of the US Hot Dance Club Songs chart.

 Composition

 Simon Ratcliffe claimed that they were going for a positive, bright, uplifting and "sort of hopeful" feel with Junto, departing from the darker tone they had on their previous record Zephyr.
 He reasoned that: